 Soda water is a general terminology used for carbonated water.

-Asking for soda water can either get you seltzer water or club water, depending on how your server interprets.
-The carbonation is what is all required for soda water.
+Asking for soda water can get you seltzer or club water, depending on how your server interprets it.
+The carbonation is what is required for soda water.

 Calories in Soda Water

-Soda water is calories free, as the term covers seltzer soda and soda water.
+Soda water is calorie-free, as the term covers seltzer soda and soda water.

 It is essentially just carbonated water containing minerals.
-Choosing soda water is noncaloric and saves as many calories as choosing plain water.
+Soda water is noncaloric and saves as many calories as plain water.

 Carbs in Soda Water